cognitivegears/asciiquarium_redux/README.md

 - space: drop/retract fishhook (random position in terminal)
 - mouse: left-click to drop a hook at the cursor (or retract if one is active)
 - s (Tk): save a screenshot as ./asciiquarium_#.png (auto-incrementing)
+- t: force a random fish to turn (useful to preview the turning animation)

 CLI examples: